Astemes/astemes-lunit/docs/30_CI Integration/CI Integration.md

 Test results are saved in a text based format at the location specified when executing the command line operation.

 LUnit has a built in xml-format for test reports which is using the same structure as the one used by JUnit testing framework and specified [here](https://llg.cubic.org/docs/junit/).
-To use the JUnit xml format, you must provide a file path with the `.xml` extenssion.
+To use the JUnit xml format, you must provide a file path with the `.xml` extension.
 Once the tests have finished, the result file is available at the specified path.
 File may now be digested by most CI tools.
 For Jenkins this is done using the [JUnit plugin](https://plugins.jenkins.io/junit/).